Schatzie has bachelor's degrees in animal science and English and a master's in education.

 In its pure form, caffeine is an extremely bitter, and to humans, very addictive, powder.
 Its’ addictive qualities are so strong (and sweeteners/flavorings so greatly improve its taste) that it is, in fact, the most popularly consumed stimulant of the central nervous system in the world (4).

-This caffeine-consuming trend is not limited to adults, nor to coffee; up to 98% of youth drink at least one daily caffeinated beverage and more than 30% drink over two (4).
+This caffeine-consuming trend is not limited to adults nor coffee; up to 98% of youth drink at least one daily caffeinated beverage, and more than 30% drink over two (4).
 These beverages include tea, hot chocolate, sodas, and energy drinks.

-In order to better understand these effects we must examine first where and why caffeine exists.
-We must observe its impact in nature on animals, plants and the environment that reveal the potential ways in which it can change, even destroy, life.
+In order to better understand these effects, we must examine first where and why caffeine exists.
+We must observe its impact in nature on animals, plants, and the environment that reveal the potential ways in which it can change or even destroy life.

 The debate is ongoing as to whether caffeine is good or bad.
 It has been linked to and associated with several different things, but often the details of this association are left blank or explained ambiguously.